 - The DOJ still believes the ADA applies to websites, even if it is not acting to issue regulations

 - The lack of regulations doesn’t release anyone from the need to make their websites accessible

-- Organizations have a little flexibility in deciding how to make their websites accessible, but in most cases working to meet WCAG 2.0/2.1 AA success criteria will be the best strategy.
+- Organizations have a little flexibility in deciding how to make their websites accessible, but in most cases working to meet the Level A and AA criteria of the latest version of WCAG will be the best strategy.

 - Litigation will likely continue to increase.

 If you are concerned about your organization’s risk of an ADA lawsuit, contact us for a complimentary Risk Assessment of your website.
 If you have already been sued, we can partner with your attorney to help you through the process.